muralighub/PlayWright_PageObject_Framework/README.md

 1. Verify the sorting order displayed for Z-A on the “All Items” page
 2. Verify the price order (high-low) displayed on the “All Items” page
 3. Add multiple items to the cart and validate the checkout journey
+4. Automated visual regression testing for each page
+5. Automated Accessibility test for each page

+## System Requirements
+1. Windows OS
+2. Node.js installed

 ## How to set up and run the tests locally

-1. Download the zip file, unzip the file and open using Visual Studio Code.
+1. Download the zip file, unzip it, and open it using Visual Studio Code.
 2. In the terminal of VS Code IDE run "npm install" to install dependencies.
 3. To run the test use the below commands as needed